weitieda/project-demo/projects/find-my-parking-demo.md

 1. Created `Auto Layout` UI and animation programmatically (No Storyboard)
 2. Request for user location with `CoreLocation` and shows it on `MapView` with `MapKit`
 3. Search parking pole data (open-source and provided by [Stationnement de Montréal](https://www.statdemtl.qc.ca/fr/informations/donnees-ouvertes/description-des-donnees-disponibles.html)) from a `SQLite` database with [FMDB](https://github.com/ccgus/fmdb) library, and show result on MapView with `MapKit Annotations`
+4. Read parking meters location from `.csv` file, fetched via `Core Data` then show user nearby ones
-4. Implemented `UIView` Constraint Animation along with `UISwipeGestureRecongizer`
+5. Implemented `UIView` Constraint Animation along with `UISwipeGestureRecongizer`
-5. Intergrated a confetti animation with `CAEmitterLayer`
+6. Intergrated a confetti animation with `CAEmitterLayer`
-6. Customized `UICollectionView` with `UIViewPropertyAnimator` and customized `Flow Layout` to achieve a blur effect animation
+7. Customized `UICollectionView` with `UIViewPropertyAnimator` and customized `Flow Layout` to achieve a blur effect animation
-7. `UITableView` with customized cell
+8. `UITableView` with customized cell
-8. Implemented `Delegation Pattern` and blocks to achieve communication between classes
+9. Implemented `Delegation Pattern` and blocks to achieve communication between classes
-9. Multiple language support: English, French and Chinese
+10. Multiple language support: English, French and Chinese
-10. Search History would be saved automatically and show on the map when selected
 11. Display user current facing direction
 12. Analyze user behaviour with `Google Analytics`, e.g. touch/share event
-13. Customized `MKAnnotationView`